karthi1987/target-shopping-cart/README.md

 ### The Build System

-`Gruntfile.js`. is a quick introduction to the tasks provided and should be plenty to get you started.
+`Gruntfile.js`. is a quick introduction to the tasks provided and should be plenty to get started.

 `grunt watch` will execute a full build up-front and then run any of the aforementioned `delta:*` tasks as needed to ensure the fastest possible build.
 So whenever we're working on the project, start with: